How Many Calories Are in Your Favorite Holiday Foods?

 This casserole-based side dish is often made using egg noodles, potatoes, or a mix of vegetables such as broccoli or cabbage.

 Some recipes then call for the addition of sour cream, cottage cheese, and butter.
-The result is an average 2-inch square that’s 212 calories.
+The result is a three-and-a-half ounce serving that’s 209 calories.

 Better choice: For a lighter kugel, consider using olive oil in place of butter, egg whites only, and relying on dried fruits like raisins to add the sweetness.